zelanko/sql-docs.pt-br/docs/mdx/prevmember-mdx.md

  Uma linguagem MDX válida que retorna um membro.

 ## <a name="remarks"></a>Comentários
- O **PrevMember** função retorna o membro anterior no mesmo nível que o membro especificado.
+ A função **PrevMember** retorna o membro anterior no mesmo nível do membro especificado.

 ## <a name="example"></a>Exemplo
- O exemplo a seguir mostra uma consulta simples que usa o **PrevMember** função para exibir o nome do membro imediatamente antes do membro atual no eixo de linhas:
+ O exemplo a seguir mostra uma consulta simples que usa a função **PrevMember** para exibir o nome do membro imediatamente antes do membro atual no eixo de linhas:

  `WITH MEMBER MEASURES.PREVMEMBERDEMO AS`